top of page

 My Recommendations

-If you have the chance, I highly recommend attending a performance here.
 The acoustics and sightlines are exceptional, making any show an unforgettable experience.
 Even if no performance fits your schedule, exploring the architecture, galleries, and ambiance of the theater is well worth your time.

-Performance dates and prices
+Performance Dates and Prices

 The performance dates vary (see Sinfonica de Yucatan).
 Typically, the great Yucatan Symphony Orchestra performs at the theatre on most (but not all) Fridays at 9:00 pm and Sundays at Noon.
 Ticket prices depending on the event (from about 150 pesos).

-Some more Tips
+Some More Tips

 There is a tourist information module in the lobby to help you plan your visit.
 Nearby, you will discover delightful cafés and restaurants where you can enjoy a meal before the show or relax with drinks afterward.

 If possible, plan your visit on a weekday to avoid the larger weekend crowds.
 Look out for special gallery exhibits during local festivals or cultural events to make your visit even more enjoyable.
-And when visiting the theater, you might find it helpful to bring a light jacket or shawl, as the interior can feel cool (especially compared to outside).

 Image Source (inside the theater): ©Pedro Hernandez, flickr, CC BY-SA 2.0, Link